constgen/neutrino-preset-svelte/README.md

 })
 ```

 You can change this code base to better match your needs.
+Create `main.html` Svelte component with any markup and `common.css` with your global styles.

 Now edit your project's `package.json` to add commands for starting and building the application: